-You can create an image of any Standard flavor Cloud Server, and you can use this image to restore a server or clone a new one.
+You can create an image of any General Purpose Cloud Server, and you can use this image to restore a server or clone a new one.
 You can create an unlimited number of images on-demand, or you can schedule an automatic daily or weekly image.

-If using a Performance flavor Cloud Server, see Creating an Image of Your Performance Cloud Server with the Control Panel for more information on the image options associated with Performance flavor servers.
+If using a virtual cloud server, see Creating an image of your General Purpose Cloud Server with the control panel for more information on the image options associated with virtual cloud servers.

 Yes it is!
 An article on how to install VNC and X-Windows is located here: VNC Install.
-Keep in mind that this will use up a large amount of bandwidth and will require that you have at least 512MB of RAM on your server.
+Keep in mind that this will use up a large amount of bandwidth on your server.

-Yes, we have The Rackspace Cloud Control Panel which is a web-based management interface for restarting your Cloud Server, starting support discussions, viewing stats, and scheduling snapshots.
+Yes, the Rackspace Cloud Control Panel is a web-based management interface for restarting your cloud server, starting support discussions, viewing stats, and scheduling snapshots.
 However, we do not offer a control panel like Plesk or cPanel.
-You’re free to install such packages for your own Cloud Server, or you may be interested in signing up for Cloud Monitoring, a service that provides many of the same functions as a Control Panel.
+You’re free to install such packages for your own cloud server.

 Yes.
 All Cloud Servers can perform both soft (reset button) and hard (power cycle) reboots.
 These are performed instantly and handled via the Cloud Server Control Panel.

 Yes.
 You will be billed for the resources that are used on the host while your server is in the Active status.
 When your server is created, you are given a dedicated amount of RAM and hard drive space.
 As long as your server exists, no one else will be able to use those resources that have been allocated to you - this is why you are billed per hour even while powered off.
 If you would like to stop incurring charges for a given server, you must delete that server in the Control Panel.